 - 1. Make Keyword Research Part of Your Planning.

-- 2. Focus on Long-Tail Keyword Opportunities.
+- 2. Focus on Long-Tail Keyword Opportunities for Your Blog Posts

 - 3. Do SERP Research for Every Topic You Blog About.